Decline in newspaper advertising weighs on Gannett results

 Gannett, the largest U.S. newspaper chain, is pushing heavily into broadcasting in an effort to boost revenue and margins - a trend that is in vogue with print publishers.

-Last month the company said it would nearly double its broadcasting holdings by acquiring Belo Corp BLC.N for $1.5 billion.
-And Tribune Co TRBAA.PK, publisher of the Los Angeles Times and Chicago Tribune, is buying 19 television stations from Local TV Holdings LLC for $2.73 billion.
+Last month the company said it would nearly double its broadcasting holdings by acquiring Belo Corp for $1.5 billion.
+And Tribune Co, publisher of the Los Angeles Times and Chicago Tribune, is buying 19 television stations from Local TV Holdings LLC for $2.73 billion.

 Currently, broadcast revenue represents less than 20 percent of Gannett's total revenue.
 Advertising revenue at its newspapers has been falling steadily and shows no signs of improvement.

-Several media conglomerates, notably News Corp (NWSA.O), Time Warner (TWX.N) and Tribune TRBAA.PK, are separating their print assets from their faster-growing, more profitable entertainment and broadcasting divisions.
+Several media conglomerates, notably News Corp, Time Warner and Tribune, are separating their print assets from their faster-growing, more profitable entertainment and broadcasting divisions.

 Gannett CEO Gracia Martore said the company is focused on integrating Belo, but she did not rule out a spinoff of its newspapers.